How Assay scores market microstructure integrity

 Rationale

-A venue's mid-price for BTC/USDT should track the volume-weighted global mid within a tight tolerance, given arbitrage incentives.
+A venue's mid-price for BTC/USDT should track the arithmetic mean of the peer basket's mid-prices within a tight tolerance, given arbitrage incentives.
 Persistent deviations may reflect lower arbitrage activity, stale feeds, or isolated price formation on that venue.

 Inputs